lilactown/flex/README.md

 flex does all changes, computations and effects synchronously by default.
 Reagent schedules some effects asynchronously using `requestAnimationFrame`.

+#### Nested effects

+Effects can be nested within each other, and when the outer effect is disposed it will dispose of all inner effects.

 #### Scope

 flex only handles reactive computations and has no external dependencies.